cmusatyalab/GatingWCA/README.md

 3. Install the Docker container for TensorFlow object detection by following [these](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2.md#docker-installation) instructions.

+### TODO: Include a script to clone the tf-od repo, copy `Dockerfile` and `requirements.txt` into the directory, and use docker-compose to build the image and run the container

 4. Run `pip install gabriel-server` from inside the container.
 5. Commit the container.
 4. Run the container with the command `docker run --gpus all --rm -it -v /path/to/this/repository:/TwoStageOWF -p 9099:9099 -p 8443:8443 YOUR_TAG`